-Claire Varrieur is an independent contractor for the Erie County Historical Society, tasked with creating an online digital index of their extensive archival collections.
+Claire Varrieur is an independent contractor for the Hagen History Center, tasked with creating an online digital index of our extensive archival collections.
+As of March 2020 she has assumed responsibilities as Interim Director of Library and Archives while ECHS begins a national search for permanent director.
 The society has a large and varied collection of family papers and ephemera, business and industry records, court documents, photographs, postcards, framed items, and materials related to Erie's settlement, its history, the Civil War, both World Wars, and other conflicts in which Erie soldiers played a part.
 The boxes containing these archives total nearly two linear miles.
 Once Claire has created searchable meta data for these collections, an index of the contents will be available to researchers online.

 She holds a BA in Economics/Accounting from the College of the Holy Cross and had a successful 10-year career in corporate finance before leaving boardrooms and financial analysis behind to focus full-time on raising three amazing children.
 Now that they have left the nest to follow their own careers in medicine, scientific research, and journalism, Claire has turned her attention to her life-long passion for genealogy.
 When she isn’t digging through the historical society’s archives, Claire solves researchers’ Northwest PA genealogical brick wall problems and specializes in military repatriation, assisting the U.S. Army in their efforts to fully account for all military personnel lost in past wars.